snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/sharepoint-server-connector.md

 The refresh interval determines how often your data is synced between the data source and the Graph connector index.
 There are two types of refresh intervals - full crawl and incremental crawl.
 For more information, see [refresh settings](configure-connector.md#step-8-refresh-settings).

-The default values setup for the connector are:
+Default values of refresh interval:

 | Sync | Description |
 |---|---|